Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

+\begin{proof} Since $t \mapsto z(t)$ is a smooth curve of smooth points we can find a smooth curve $t \mapsto V(t)$ of matrices whose columns form a basis for $\text{ker } dg(x(t),\delta(t))$ at each $t$, and an associated smooth curve of matrices $t \mapsto H(t)$ by using $x(t),\delta(t),\lambda(t),y(t)$ in formula (\ref{equation:hessian-of-lagrangian}) above.
+Since $z(0)$ is assumed nondegenerate, $V(0)^T H(0) V(0)$ has all positive eigenvalues.
+As $t$ varies smoothly, so do the real eigenvalues of the symmetric matrices $V(t)^T H(t) V(t)$.
+Suppose at some $t$ there appears a zero eigenvalue in $V(t)^T H(t) V(t)$.
+Then Lemma \ref{lemma:proj-hessian-zero} implies that $\pi(z(t)) \in \cset$, a contradiction.
+Therefore $V(t)^T H(t) V(t)$ remains positive definite for all $t$, which by the sufficient conditions for strict local minima \cite[page 81]{Gill:Murray:Wright:1982} completes the proof. \end{proof}

 We now discuss how our algebraic reformulation relates back to the original problem.
 In our algebraic reformulation we removed the square roots by introducing the additional variables $\delta_{ij}$ for $ij \in C$.
-In the following proposition we assume that all elastic cables are in tension since such systems are only structurally stable when self-stress is induced. \begin{proposition} Consider an elastic tensegrity framework in stable configuration $(x,y) \in \mathcal{SC}$ of Definition \ref{definition:stable-elastic-tensegrity-framework} with $y \notin \cset$ which also satisfies
+In the following Lemma we assume that all elastic cables are in tension since such systems are only structurally stable when self-stress is induced.